starvagrant/toh/toh.markdown/road_trip_in_red.md

 “Dyed maple syrup?”

-“From where?
+“From where?"
+Creed's eyes followed the color upwards to the sign.
+He couldn't make out any red on the powder blue, but he felt certain it was there.
 You think someone climbed thirty feet last night with maple syrup at the exact spot we're looking for?”

 “It's a bit of a jump.”

-“Dr. Creed looked up to see some slight paper falling through the breezeless air.
+Dr. Creed looked up to see some slight paper falling through the breezeless air.
 He held out his hand to reach for it, but it simply fell straight into his hand.

 Ali looked over and gasped at the content of his partner's hand.
 Dr. Creed looked over, surprised at his alarm.
 Then he looked at his hands and saw a business card that read HADES.

 He looked back over to Ali and said, “You've seen one of these before, haven't you Ali?”

-“No,” he answered breathlessly.”
+“No,” he answered breathlessly.
+It was a damn lie, but Creed didn't express his suspicions.

 “But you know what it is?”

-“It's a ticket isn't it.
+“It looks like a ticket isn't it?
+But without time or location.
 It just says HADES.”

 “What does that mean?”